lucasdnd/cluster-finder/README.md

 1. `python3 prepare-image.py filename`.
 That will generate several images, each being a binary version of the selected image with a different threshold level.

-2. `python3 find-clusters.py outN.png`, where N is the number of the image generated on step 1.
+2. `python3 find-clusters.py outN.png`, where N is the number of the image generated in step 1.